Sv443/geniURL/README.md

 Authorization is not required and geniURL implements a fuzzy search that will greatly improve search results over the genius.com API.
 Obtaining actual lyrics sadly isn't possible.

 Like geniURL?
 Please consider [supporting the development ❤️](https://github.com/sponsors/Sv443)

+Disclaimer: this project is not affiliated with or endorsed by Genius.

 <br><br>